Joelius300/dviz_hslu/REPORT.md

 Here are the meanings of the used columns:

 - **received_time**: Time the system received this state of the heating unit in UTC
-- **buffer_max**: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending).
+- **buffer_max**: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending)
 - **buffer_min**: Like buffer_max but lowest point of the buffer (usually lowest temperature)
 - **drinking_water**: Temperature in °C of drinking water inside storage water heater at the highest point (highest temperature but mixed fairly well)
 - **heating_up**: Whether the heating unit is in the process of heating up, initiated by hand

-#### Heating progression to lowest point
+### Heating progression to lowest point

-To avoid showing impossible predictions, an analysis was done to determine a suiting past heating cycle that went as low as possible for the most relevant columns.
+To avoid showing impossible predictions, an analysis was done to determine a suiting past heating cycle that went as low as possible for the most relevant columns (buffer max and drinking water).
 This heating progression (highest to lowest point) is then used to replace invalid parts of predicted progressions.
 Heating up in a prediction is invalid because it could only happen if the user manually fired up and the user wants to see the progression if they don't fire up.